mui/material-ui/pages/api/switch.md

 The `ref` is forwarded to the root element.

-Any other properties supplied will be provided to the root element (native element).
+Any other properties supplied will be provided to the root element ([IconButton](/api/icon-button/)).

 ## CSS